acs2405/LSysGen/README.md

 - `-i N`: sets or overrides the number of iterations
 - `-a AXIOM`: sets or overrides the axiom. `AXIOM` should be quoted.
 - `-r RULES`: adds rules to the L System. `RULES` must be quoted.
+- `-l NAME...`, `--all`: selects the L System(s) that will be displayed from the source file (when there are more than one in the same LSD file). `--all` selects all of them.
+- `-o OUTPUT_RESULT_FILE`: outputs the result string of the L System iterations.
+If `OUTPUT_RESULT_FILE` is set to a directory, a `FILE.txt` will be created inside that directory for every L System that has been selected (replacing `FILE` by the name of the L System).
+If is set to `-`, the program will print the result in the standard output.
 - `--svg [OUTPUT_SVG_FILE]`: outputs a SVG image after the L System result.
-If not set, the program outputs the result as is.
-If `OUTPUT_SVG_FILE` is set, that will be the file where the output will be writen, otherwise the output will be printed to the standard output.
-If `OUTPUT_SVG_FILE` set to a directory, a `FILE.svg` file will be created inside that directory, where `FILE` will be the name of the selected L System.
+If `OUTPUT_SVG_FILE` is set to a directory, a `FILE.svg` will be created inside that directory for every L System that has been selected (replacing `FILE` by the name of the L System).
+If `OUTPUT_SVG_FILE` is not set or set to `-`, the program will print the SVG in the standard output.

 Run `./lsys --help` to see all options.